rahbar11/Portfolio/README.md

 Create your own portfolio website by following simple steps:

 (Skip to [General Details](#general-details) if you are already familiar with git and react)
-* First of all you should have git and node installed on your computer.
+* First of all, you should have git and node installed on your computer.
 * Now fork this repo.
-* Now click on code and copy the url of your repo.
+* Now click on code and copy the URL of your repo.
-* Now in your computer open terminal/cmd where you want to copy all the files and run `git clone <copied url>` to clone the repo.
+* Now on your computer open terminal/cmd where you want to copy all the files and run `git clone <copied URL>` to clone the repo.
-* Now cd into new directory (it must be named as 'Portfolio' so run `cd Portfolio`) and run `npm install` to install node modules (React).
+* Now cd into the new directory (it must be named as 'Portfolio' so run `cd Portfolio`) and run `npm install` to install node modules (React).

 ## General Details
 Open the 'App.js' file inside the 'src' folder and there you'll see an object named `portfolio`, there you should replace the information with your own.